 Laryngectomy: surgical removal of the larynx, typically in the context of larynx cancer treatment

-Prosody: The pitch contour of a voice, sometimes also referred to as voice melody.
+Prosody: Dynamic voice intonation, as expressed in pitch, loudness, timbre, and rhythm.
+Sometimes also referred to as voice melody.

 Tracheoesophageal speech: a method of vocalization following total laryngectomy via a tracheoesophageal prosthesis that enables speech through esophageal vibrations.